pszulczewski/netmiko_sandbox/README.md

 It reads textFSM CliTable index file available in ntc-templates directory, so it's able to "auto-complete" commands.

 ## Caveats
-When a directory with mock files for a specific textFSM template is detected the first .raw or .yml file is returned.
+When a directory with mocked files for a specific textFSM template is detected the first .raw or .yml file is returned, depending on requested type (raw or structured).
 When many mock files are present under mock files, always the first one is returned.

 Supported commands are limited to those having textFSM template and mock files in `ntc-templates` repository.

 ## Use Cases
-* Easy access command outputs for many devices of different vendor types.
+* Easy access to command outputs from many devices of different vendor types.
 * Facilitate local development of netmiko scripts when device(s) are not available.
 * Facilitate collecting raw or structured command outputs when developing network tests and mocking netmiko responses.